 I am Lecturer in British Politics at the University of Edinburgh.
-This website contains an online portfolio of my current academic research, recent publications and other activities.

 My research is all about the role of parliaments and legislatures and their place in democratic politics.
 So, I’m interested in: